DataBiosphere/toil/docs/architecture.rst

 Optimizations
 -------------

-Toil implements lots of optimizations designed to allow it to scale out.
+Toil implements lots of optimizations designed for scalability.
-Many are not worth mentioning, but we detail some of the key ones below that we have found useful.
+Here we detail some of the key optimizations.

 Read-only Leader
 ~~~~~~~~~~~~~~~~